 Admissions Requirements

-For those who wish to apply for the online graduate certificate in Bilingual Education, applicants would need to follow the University eligibility and admission requirements per UTSA’s Graduate School, as listed below:
+For those who wish to apply for the online graduate certificate in Bilingual Education, applicants would need to follow the University eligibility and admission requirements per UT San Antonio’s Graduate School, as listed below:

 - Bachelor's Degree from an accredited college or university in the United States or have proof of equivalent training at a foreign institution.